johnktaylor/user_repository_service/README.md

 ### Additional Development Details

-A good point of reference for how to use the service programmatically would be integration_tests.py
+A good point of reference for how to use the service programmatically would be integration_tests.py, please do not run the integration tests in a production environment.

 ## Advanced Message Security Details